-Breast Imaging Market worth $5.4 billion by 2025 – Rising Prevalence of Breast Cancer
+Breast Imaging Market worth $5.4 billion by 2025 – Rising prevalence of breast cancer

 Factors Driving the Market Growth:

-By technology, the non-ionizing breast imaging segment is expected togrow at the highest rate during the forecast period
+The ionizing breast imaging segment accounted for the largest share of the breast imaging market, by technology, in 2019

-Based on technology, the breast imaging market is segmented into ionizing breast imaging and non-ionizing breast imaging technologies.
-The non-ionizing breast imaging segment is expected to grow at the highest CAGR during the forecast period.
-Growth inthis segment can be attributed to the advantages offered by non-ionizing breast imaging technologies over ionizing breast imaging technologies, such as greater generation of anatomical details for diagnosis, high sensitivity to small breast lesions in women with dense breast tissues, and fewerfalse positives.
+Based on technology, the market is segmented into ionizing imaging technologies and non-ionizing imaging technologies.
+The ionizing breast imaging technology segment accounted for the largest share of the breast imaging market during the forecast period.
+The large share of this market segment is primarily due to the technological advancements in ionizing breast imaging technologies and rising awareness about the early screening and diagnosis of breast cancer.

 Mammography to dominate the ionizing imaging technologies market during the forecast period